pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 ### Master

 The `master` branch should always be 'releasable' with all tests passing.
-Builds are run on all target platforms to create a `.zip`/`.tar.gz` release packages each night.
+Builds are run on all target platforms to create `.zip`/`.tar.gz` release packages each night.

 - The Herbert `master` branch is built and a zip release build artifact with MATLAB-release and platform-specific binary is created.